teddygroves/bibat/docs/getting_started.rst

 1. Install cookiecutter
 2. Load the cookiecutter-cmdstanpy-analysis template
-3. Install project dependencies (e.g. cmdstanpy, cmdstan)
+3. Run the example analysis
 4. Customise the template so that it implements your analysis

 This page covers steps 1 to 3.
 For the final step see :doc:`design` and :doc:`customisation`.